 Your three-year-old is out of diapers and seems to enjoy playing with peers.
-But is he or she ready to start preschool?
+But are they ready to start preschool?
 Are you ready?
 And just what are the benefits of preschool?
 For most kids, it's an experience that should not be missed, experts say.

 "I believe that all three- or four-year-olds should have the opportunity and advantages of attending preschool," says Anna Jane Hays, a child development expert in Santa Fe and author of several books, including Ready, Set, Preschool! and Kindergarten Countdown.
 "It's just too valuable of a beginning, now that we know children are capable of learning at such an early age.
 The consensus is 'the sooner, the better' in regard to a structured opportunity for learning."